-- (1) Salaries or salary ranges applicable to practitioners covered by this Agreement shall be those prescribed in Schedule 1, provided that: - (a) The salary of an Intern shall be at Level 1. - (b) The salary of a Resident Medical Officer shall be within the range of Levels 2 to 4, based on years of relevant experience after graduation. - (c) The salary of a Registrar shall be within the range of Levels 5 to 11, based on years of relevant experience in that capacity. - (d) The salary of a Senior Registrar shall be within the range of Levels 12 to 13, based on years of relevant experience in that capacity. - (e) The salary of a Trainee Psychiatrist shall be within the range of Levels 7 to 13.
-Level 12 shall be paid to a trainee undertaking advanced training year 1 and Level 13 shall be paid to a trainee undertaking advanced training year 2. - (f) The salary of a Trainee Medical Administrator or a Trainee Public Health Physician shall be within the range of Levels 6 to 12, based on years of relevant experience in that capacity. - (g) The salary of a Supervised Medical Officer shall be within the range of Levels 5 to 13, based on years of relevant experience in that capacity. - (h) A practitioner who has received a specialist qualification in another clinical discipline, or is undertaking a dual fellowship, shall continue to progress automatically by annual increments, to a maximum of Level 13, for the period of their training. - (i) Subject to the provisions of this Agreement, a practitioner shall be employed in accordance with the level of work performed. - (j) Registrars shall proceed to Level 12 from the date of recognition by the relevant College of having satisfied all the requirements for admission to Fellowship of the College. - (2) Subject to good conduct, satisfactory performance, diligence and efficiency, a practitioner shall progress through the salary range by annual increments on their employment anniversary date. - (3) Salaries shall be paid pro rata fortnightly. - (4) The weekly base salary rate of a practitioner shall be calculated by dividing the annual salary rate by 52.1666. - (5) (a) Practitioners shall receive the following annual Professional Development Allowance payable pro rata fortnightly from the first pay period on or after the dates specified.
+- (3) (a) Practitioners shall be placed within the relevant classification range according to years of relevant experience. - (b) A practitioner shall progress through the applicable salary range by annual increments on their anniversary date subject to satisfactory performance. - (c) Subject to the provisions of this Agreement, a practitioner shall be employed in accordance with the level of work performed. - (4) (a) A Trainee Psychiatrist undertaking the first year of advanced training shall be paid at a Trainee Psychiatrist Year 6 and a Trainee Psychiatrist undertaking the second year of advanced training shall be paid as a Trainee Psychiatrist Year 7. - (b) A practitioner who has received a specialist qualification in another clinical discipline, or is undertaking a dual fellowship, shall continue to progress automatically by annual increments, to a maximum of the classification of Senior Registrar, Year 2, for the period of their training. - (c) Registrars shall proceed to the classification of Senior Registrar Year 1 from the date of recognition by the relevant College of having satisfied all the requirements for admission to Fellowship of the College. - (5) Salaries shall be paid pro rata fortnightly. - (6) The weekly base salary rate of a practitioner shall be calculated by dividing the annual salary rate by 52.1666. - (7) (a) Practitioners shall receive the following annual Professional Development Allowance payable pro rata fortnightly from the first pay period on or after the dates specified.

+3.75% 3.75% 3.5%

-1 st pay period 1 st pay period 1 st pay period
+1 st pay 1 st pay 1 st pay

+period period period

 on or after on or after on or after

-1-Oct-10 1-Oct-11 1-Oct-12

-Intern \$4,535 \$4,716 \$4,929
+1-Oct-13 1-Oct-14 1-Oct-15

+Intern \$5,114 \$5,306 \$5,491

-Resident Medical Officer \$4,535 \$4,716 \$4,929
+Resident Medical Officer \$5,114 \$5,306 \$5,491

-Registrar \$7,936 \$8,253 \$8,625
+Registrar \$8,948 \$9,284 \$9,609

-Senior Registrar \$11,337 \$11,790 \$12,321
+Senior Registrar \$12,783 \$13,262 \$13,727

-Supervised Medical Officer \$7,936 \$8,253 \$8,625
+Supervised Medical Officer \$8,948 \$9,284 \$9,609

-Trainee Medical Administrator \$7,936 \$8,253 \$8,625
+Trainee Medical Administrator \$8,948 \$9,284 \$9,609

-Trainee Psychiatrist \$7,936 \$8,253 \$8,625
+Trainee Psychiatrist \$8,948 \$9,284 \$9,609

-Trainee Public Health Physician \$7,936 \$8,253 \$8,625
+Trainee Public Health Physician \$8,948 \$9,284 \$9,609

-- (b) The Professional Development Allowance is payable during periods of paid leave but is not counted as salary for any other purpose of this Agreement. - (c) The adjustments in the rates reflect increases in line with general percentage salary increases.
+(b) The Professional Development Allowance is payable during periods of paid leave but is not counted as salary for any other purpose of this Agreement.

+(c) The adjustments in the rates reflect increases in line with general percentage salary increases.

-14. SECONDMENT ARRANGEMENTS - WA COUNTRY HEALTH SERVICE
+13. SECONDMENT ARRANGEMENTS - WA COUNTRY HEALTH SERVICE